About Gangotri

 How to Reach Gangotri

-- Nearest airport: Jolly Grant, Dehradun
+- By air: Jolly Grant, Dehradun (240 km from Gangotri)

 Nearby Attractions